Skip to content

 Unitree R1 Review: The Affordable Humanoid Has Arrived

-Full review of the Unitree R1 humanoid robot — $4,900 Air variant, 26 DOF, cartwheels, handstands.
-Shipping April 2026 from the Unitree Official Store on AliExpress.
+Full review of the Unitree R1 humanoid robot — $4,900 Air variant, 26 DOF, cartwheels, handstands, and the EDU caveat for developers.

 Updated April 2026|AI-curated by BestCart AI